The 55 Best Classic Romance Movies of All Time

 Rotten Tomatoes Score: 78%

-Dorothy Dandridge's crazy good performance as Carmen Jones got her nominated for an Oscar, making history as the first African American actress in a leading role to be nominated.
-This crazy underrated musical set at an all-black army camp follows Carmen, who wants the super married Joe, so this should end well!
+Dorothy Dandridge's wildly good performance as Carmen Jones got her nominated for an Oscar, making history as the first African American actress in a leading role to be nominated.
+This underrated musical set at an all-Black army camp follows Carmen, who wants the super-married Joe, so this should end well!

 'Desk Set' (1957)